Federal & State Programs

 The McKinney-Vento Homeless Education Assistance Act, recently reauthorized under Every Student Succeeds Act of 2015 and subsequently referred to as the McKinney-Vento Act, is a federal law that ensures immediate enrollment and education stability for homeless children and youth.
 The term “homeless children and youth” refers to individuals who lack a fixed, regular, and adequate nighttime residence due to loss of housing, economic hardship, or similar reason.
 However, because the circumstances of homelessness vary with each family or unaccompanied youth, determining the extent to which the family or youth fits the definition must occur on a case-by-case basis.

-Stafford MSD offers services to homeless, unaccompanied, and foster students and their families in accordance with the McKinney-Vento Homeless Act that best address students' educational needs and ensure their academic success.
+Our district offers services to homeless, unaccompanied, and foster students and their families in accordance with the McKinney-Vento Homeless Act that best address students' educational needs and ensure their academic success.

 The education provisions of the McKinney-Vento Act ensure Homeless Educational Rights and Protections for children and youth experiencing homelessness.
 For those who are eligible these rights include the ability to continue to attend the last school you were enrolled, transportation to school of origin, enrollment in the breakfast/lunch program and contact with the district homeless liaison.